TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

     ]
 ```

-### `prebuild` command
-Additionally, React Native CLI would have a new command, similar to the one known from Expo CLI, called `prebuild`.
-It would create a fresh copies of native templates in the root directory to make it possible to add some native changes directly in the native files.
-Prebuild would run all config plugins to apply all of the necessary changes.
-There should also be a possibility of using `--clean` flag with prebuild to install fresh copy of native directories and apply all config plugins.
-It is very risky to use it once the project is prebuilt due to possibility of losing the changes made manually in native directories.
-Until native directories are in the temporary folder, running `--clean` should not affect it in a negative way.

 ### Improved updates
 With this solution it seems like upgrading React Native would become much easier.
-Each time React Native gets upgraded, we can just generate new temporary directories with iOS and Android templates and apply all the changes using config plugins.
+Each time React Native gets upgraded, we can just copy-paste fresh iOS and Android templates from RN core and apply all the changes using config plugins.
+We could track if any manual changes were made in the native folders, and if yes, warn user about it and allow to upgrade only in an old way.

 ### Support for other platforms
 This approach would also make it possible to extend config plugins with other platforms, e.g. `react-native-windows`.
 Following the same pattern, a support for `windows` and `macos` properties could be added to `app.json` together with some custom mods for native files.